cloudmesh/cloudmesh-apptainer/README.md

 [![Windows](https://img.shields.io/badge/OS-Windows-blue.svg)](https://www.microsoft.com/windows)

-The cloudmesh command apptainer command lest you more easily manage apptainers for applicatio oriented work.
-The main contribution are:
+The cloudmesh command apptainer command lets you more easily manage apptainers for application-oriented work.
+The main contributions are:

-1. It includes a Python API so containers can be managed directly from python instead of a commandline tool
+1. It includes a Python API so containers can be managed directly from Python instead of a command line tool
-2. It includesa focussed commandline tool with a selected number of features to more easily start, stop, list and execute commands in a container.
+2. It includes a focussed command line tool with a selected number of features to more easily start, stop, list, and execute commands in a container.
-3. It includes a number of enhanced features to show case locations and sises of the images and instances.
+3. It includes a number of enhanced features to showcase the locations and sizes of the images and instances.
-4. A simple yaml database is automatically created when using the API or the commandline tool so that a record is preserved for long running containers.
-THe record includes also a hostname, making it possible to use this dattabase to manage containers on remote hosts.
+4. A simple YAML database is automatically created when using the API or the command-line tool so that a record is preserved for long-running containers.
+The record includes also a hostname, making it possible to use this database to manage containers on remote hosts.

-TODO: the remote host feature to start stop containers is not yet fully implemented.
+TODO: the remote host feature to start and stop containers is not yet fully implemented.

-To sinstall it uyou can use
+To install it uyou can use

     pip install cloudmesh-apptainer